jhoelzel/jhoelzel.github.io/_posts/2022-08-06-restart-pod-without-downtime.md

 The avid reader will notice right away that instead of scaling our deployment to 0, therefore killing all the replicas and then booting them back up, we are able to use ar rolling rollout, which will restart our pods one by one and therefore will keep our deployment alive.
 Therefore guaranteeing that at least one of our pods is still available.

-Please not though, if you only have one replica activated, using the rolling restart will still only minimize the downtime of your deployment.
+Please note though, if you only have one replica activated, using the rolling restart will still only minimize the downtime of your deployment.